-All applicants must submit a recorded, five-minute video introduction.
-In the video introduction, they will answer a series of questions concerning their background and interest in the degree and submit it with their application.
-Applicants will work with an admissions counselor to schedule the video introduction.
+All applicants must submit a recorded, five-minute video interview.
+During the video interview, applicants will answer a series of questions concerning their background and interest in the degree.
+Applicants will work with an admissions counselor to schedule their video interview.

 If you have any questions about the program or admission requirements, you can contact one of our admissions counselors at any time at 1-855-227-1457 or email@example.com.